 In this section

-An enhanced Wolf Harvest Incentive Area has been created in the North Slave Region.
+In 2018, an enhanced Wolf Harvest Incentive Area was created in the North Slave region.
 This area overlaps with the current wintering range of the Bathurst and Bluenose-East caribou herds.
 Increased incentives are offered for wolves harvested in this area.

 NWT Indigenous harvesters and General Hunting Licence holders are eligible for an additional $400 if the pelt is prepared to traditional standards and an additional $350 if the pelt meets the requirement of the prime fur bonus as part of the Genuine Mackenzie Valley Fur Program.